Estate Planning Lawyer in Reading, PA

 When you work with Attorney Nikolas D. Capitano, you can count on receiving a personalized solution that is tailored to your unique needs.
 We strive to make the estate planning process as pleasant and straightforward as possible and remain committed to doing what is best for you and your loved ones’ future.

 Do you need help with an estate plan?
-Call (610) 200-6665 today for a free 15-minute consultation to discuss your options.
+Call (610) 200-6665 today to schedule a consultation to discuss your options.

 A will is a legal document that declares who will get your assets after your death.
 If you have any minor children, a will can also set forth your wishes as to how they should be cared for.
 If you die without a will, the decisions about your estate will likely be left to the discretion of a judge – meaning your wishes may not be carried out.
 In addition, your family members could be forced to spend additional time and money to settle your matters.
 Our Reading estate planning lawyer can help you prepare your will so you can be certain that everything is in order.